14 Risk Communication

 The ITRC Risk Communication Toolkit for Environmental Issues and Concerns presents a risk communication planning model which has eight components or spokes on the wheel, as shown on Figure 14-1.
 At the center is review and evaluate.
 This suggests that communication is two-way, ongoing and continuous, allowing for review of where you are in your outreach efforts and where you may need to go.

+This planning model, adapted from the work of NJDEP (2014), facilitates development of project-specific communication plans to be developed at each stakeholder engagement and/or outreach phase of a project.
+Of note, the NJDEP 2014 document relied on the work of Caron Chess, Billie Jo Hance, and Peter Sandman, Environmental Communication Research Program, Cook College, Rutgers University, as published by the New Jersey Department of Environmental Protection.
 The model is interactive, which allows for new information to be incorporated into the plan so that the outreach can be modified accordingly.
 This approach encourages establishing ongoing dialogue between the lead organization and all stakeholders so that the resulting outreach plan reflects the priotities and concerns from all of the parties.
 This will help you develop a robust risk communication plan.
 The aspects of the risk communication planning model are briefly summarized here.

 - Issue identification helps you to clearly understand what the situation is in order to develop a responsive and effective risk communication plan.